 So where is 10Gpbs Ethernet really needed?
 For now, backbones.
 Those connections from network switch to network switch that are relaying end device connectivity to other devices, clients, or servers.
 Often these are fiber optic links, but more and more they are being made available as copper links and using Cat 6a.

 So what do we recommend?
-Given the additional cost and current technical capabilities of IP cameras, we typically recommend Cat 5e cabling as sufficient for all IP video cameras where the 100m distance limitation is held and special conditions that require fiber optic cable or special media converters don’t apply.
+Given the additional cost and current technical capabilities of IP cameras, we typically recommend Cat 6a cabling as sufficient for all IP video cameras where the 100m distance limitation is held and special conditions that require fiber optic cable or special media converters don’t apply.
 There are also some technical concerns on the terminations and number of cycles for insertion/reinsertion that can come into play due to the cable’s rigidity.
-Cat 5e is readily available, inexpensive, reliable, easy to work with, and more than capable of the task at hand.
+Cat 6a is readily available, inexpensive, offers much easier cable handling and termination than Cat 6A, and still offers 10Gbps data rates on shorter runs.